dotbitHQ/dotbithq.github.io/faq.md

 ### Why is there an "invalid character combination" when I register?

-In order to prevent fraud, .bit has some restrictions that certain character sets cannot appear in the account name at the same time.
+To prevent fraud, .bit has some restrictions that certain character sets cannot appear in the account name at the same time.
 For detailed rules, please refer to: [charsets](register-das/charsets.md)

 ### Why is it possible to register .bit accounts with different public chain addresses?
 Is it a centralized solution?

 This is what makes .bit unique from other decentralized domain/account systems.
-You can register a .bit account with any public chain addresses, or even register/hold/manage a .bit account by using an email address.
+You can register a .bit account with any public chain address, or even register/hold/manage a .bit account by using an email address.
 It is completely decentralized without the need to trust any centralized organization.

 This is made possible by Nervos CKB public chain on which .bit relies, for technical details please check [Why assets on CKB can be managed by BTC address?](others/why-assets-on-ckb-can-be-managed-by-btc-address.md)